evamaxfield/distributed-ecosystem/README.md

 [AICSImageIO](http://github.com/AllenCellModeling/aicsimageio) is the core image reading and writing library for the institute.
 That is it, short and sweet.

-But it does some neat stuff for us that makes it work well with the rest of the technologies.
+But it does some neat stuff for us that makes it work well in combination with the other technologies.

 Specifically it uses Dask under the hood to allow for any size image to be read and manipulated.
 Dask has many supporting modules for `array`, `dataframe`, and `bag`